New Deal Summary, Programs, Policies, and Its Success

 Consider this.
 FDR spent thirty times more in 1943 on the war than he did in 1933 on the New Deal.
-There was no resistance on war spending as there was on domestic spending.
+There was no resistance to war spending as there was to domestic spending.
 No one was concerned about the budget deficit when the world was worried about Hitler's military dominance.
 But concerns about the budget deficit sabotaged the New Deal from ending the Depression's global economic catastrophe.
 Why do military threats engender so much more public support than economic ones?

 If FDR had spent as much on the New Deal in 1933 as he did in the war in 1943, it would have ended the Depression by creating jobs, demand, and economic growth.
 The Depression's misery helped propel the German people to put the Nazis and Hitler in power.
 If FDR and the New Deal had ended the Depression in the early 1930s, the United States could have turned its resources sooner to helping its allies, Great Britain, and France.
 It would have at least shortened, if not prevented, World War II.